asimonov/CarND-Advanced-Lane-Lines/README.md

 ### Pipeline (Video)

-_The image processing pipeline that was established to find the lane lines in images successfully processes the video.
+**_The image processing pipeline that was established to find the lane lines in images successfully processes the video.
 The output here should be a new video where the lanes are identified in every frame, and outputs are generated regarding the radius of curvature of the lane and vehicle position within the lane.
 The identification and estimation don't need to be perfect, but they should not be wildly off in any case.
-The pipeline should correctly map out curved lines and not fail when shadows or pavement color changes are present._
+The pipeline should correctly map out curved lines and not fail when shadows or pavement color changes are present._**

 **Alexey Simonov**:
 The notebook produces `project_video_annotated.mp4` video, using the provided video of the driving.
 We can see in the resulting video that detection is achieved after first 5 frames.
 And it is maintained for the duration of the video.
 In couple of moments the confidence in detected lines drops and they are show in red.
 The detection results from previous frames are used in this case, up to 5 failed frames.
 At which point the pipeline is trying to detect initial x coordinates afresh using histogram method.

-_In the first few frames of video, the algorithm should perform a search without prior assumptions about where the lines are (i.e., no hard coded values to start with).
-Once a high-confidence detection is achieved, that positional knowledge may be used in future iterations as a starting point to find the lines._
+**_In the first few frames of video, the algorithm should perform a search without prior assumptions about where the lines are (i.e., no hard coded values to start with).
+Once a high-confidence detection is achieved, that positional knowledge may be used in future iterations as a starting point to find the lines._**

+**Alexey Simonov**:

-_As soon as a high confidence detection of the lane lines has been achieved, that information should be propagated to the detection step for the next frame of the video, both as a means of saving time on detection and in order to reject outliers (anomalous detections)._
+**_As soon as a high confidence detection of the lane lines has been achieved, that information should be propagated to the detection step for the next frame of the video, both as a means of saving time on detection and in order to reject outliers (anomalous detections)._**

+**Alexey Simonov**:

 ### README

-_The Readme file submitted with this project includes a detailed description of what steps were taken to achieve the result, what techniques were used to arrive at a successful result, what could be improved about their algorithm/pipeline, and what hypothetical cases would cause their pipeline to fail._
+**_The Readme file submitted with this project includes a detailed description of what steps were taken to achieve the result, what techniques were used to arrive at a successful result, what could be improved about their algorithm/pipeline, and what hypothetical cases would cause their pipeline to fail._**

+**Alexey Simonov**: